Skip to main content

 Transactions are sent over the /dot/transactions/1 substream.

 The exchange of GRANDPA messages is conducted on the substream.
-The process for the creation and distributing these messages is described in Chapter 6.
+The process for the creation and distribution of these messages is described in Chapter 6.
 The underlying messages are specified in this section.

 M={0Vote messageVm1Commit messageCm2Neighbor messageNm3Catch-up request messageRm4Catch-up messageUm{M}={\left\lbrace\begin{matrix}{0}&\text{Vote message}&{V}_{{m}}\\{1}&\text{Commit message}&{C}_{{m}}\\{2}&\text{Neighbor message}&{N}_{{m}}\\{3}&\text{Catch-up request message}&{R}_{{m}}\\{4}&\text{Catch-up message}&{U}_{{m}}\end{matrix}\right.}